LabGong/psc4ddea/README.md

 This respository aims to maintain a list of useful relevant papers and open source codes for Data-Driven Evolutionary Algorithms (DDEAs).

-*Maintained by members in SCUT-Ailab: Yuanting Zhong, Xianrong Zhang, Xincan Wang, Ke Zhu, Haogan Huang and Yuejiao Gong.*
+*Maintained by members in SCUT-Ailab: Yuanting Zhong, Haogan Huang, Yuhong Sun, Xianrong Zhang, Xincan Wang, Ke Zhu and Yuejiao Gong.*

 - [Useful Papers and Source Codes for Data-Driven Evolutionary Algorithms （DDEAs)](#useful-papers-and-source-codes-for-data-driven-evolutionary-algorithms-ddeas)
   - [1.
 Survey Papers](#1-survey-papers)